s7manth/digital-garden/_pages/about.md

 # About me

 Hello, Wordl!
 This is Sumanth Yalamarty.
-I'm currently studying Computer Science at [NUS](https://nus.edu.sg).

-I like to imagine the future, reflect on the past, and sometimes drift away from the present.
+I like to imagine the future, reflect on the past, and understand the present.

-I love building stuff on computers, which I believe are the most portable applied sciences laboratories of this generation.
+I love building stuff on computers, which I believe are the most portable applied sciences laboratories known today.

 Feel free to reach out to me via [email](mailto:syalamarty002@gmail.com?subject=Hey, Sumanth!), and I am sure we will have some fun time picking each other's brains.